fixate/pw-mvc-boilerplate/README.md

 ## Purpose

-Kickstart ProcessWire projects with a structure that reduces some repetition.
+Kickstart ProcessWire projects with a structure that reduces repetition, separates logic from markup, and logically organises your code for easier management.

+## Features

+- `html`, `body`, and structural markup is defined in a single template
+- header, footer, and other global sections are defined once
+- logic is abstracted from markup
+- contains a working, and easy to understand, contact form built through the API

 ## Usage